deepaksood619/deepaksood619.github.io/docs/decentralized-applications/coins-tokens-chains/coin-token-intro.md

 Tokens can enable users' interaction with the project’s platform and services.
 The exact set of token features is defined by the project itself.

 For example, the Basic Attention Token (BAT) provides access to different marketing services on the Brave web browser.
 Users can pay for ads with BAT tokens.
 The tokens are then distributed among publishers, advertisers, and ad consumers.
-This way, publishers and advertisers make their earnings without intermediates, while users are compensated for the “attention” they give to the ads displayed online.
+This way, publishers and advertisers make their earnings without intermediates, while users are compensated for the "attention" they give to the ads displayed online.

 Some crypto tokens also embody tradable goods.